 Avoid having the questions feel choppy and disconnected.
 Clearly indicate shifts in direction or how one question relates to another.
-For example, use the following transitions: "We've talked about X, but now I'd like to move on to . . ." or "I'd like to follow up on something you said previously"
+For example, use the following transitions: "We've talked another.
+For example, use the following transitions: "We've talked about X, but now I'd like to move on to . . ." or "I'd like to follow up on something you said previously . . . ."

 Yes-or-no and leading questions should be avoided.
+Only

-Only use yes-or-no questions when clarifying specific details of a story.
-And leading questions - those that begin "Don't you think that..." may prevent an interviewee from sharing their own thoughts on an issue.
+use yes-or-no questions when clarifying specfic details of a story.
+And leading questions - those that begin "Don't you think that . . ." may prevent an interviewee from sharing their own thoughts on an issue.